The 2023 season will consist of the following:

-Six conference meets (3 home and 3 away) beginning TBD.
+Six conference meets (4 home and 2 away) beginning March 11.

 SEE KEY DATES AT THIS LINK